PennLINC/coding-interview/index.md

 You should also grab the [behavioral data](https://db.humanconnectome.org/REST/search/dict/Subject%20Information/results?format=csv&removeDelimitersFromFieldValues=true&restricted=0&project=HCP_1200)

 You should unzip the file once it is done downloading.
 You will see multiple netmats_* files.
 For example, netmats_3T_HCP1200_MSMAll_ICAd300_ts2.tar.gz.
 The 300 here refers to the shape of the matrix, which is the number of *brain regions*.
 So, row zero, column 1 entry is the connectivity strength between node 0 and node 1.
-You can pick a single number of brain regions, or maybe you want to run an analysis that looks across the different numbers of brain regions.

 ## Loading the matrices

-There are two scanning sessions, so a file for each.
-You can analyze one, or both, or take the mean.
+There are two scanning sessions, with a file for each (netmats1.txt,netmats2.txt).
 The matrices are in a bit of weird format, where it's one big file, and the first dimension is subjects (there are 812), second is connectivity.
 We reshape it to be a subject by region by region:

 ```python
 import numpy as np